SoonBanned/NewerOldCordCustom/README.md

 ## ❗ Disclaimer

-**NewerOldCord** is a fork of the original **OldCord** theme.
+**NewerOldCordCustom** is a fork of the original **OldCord** theme.
 With Discord rolling out a brand new UI, the old OldCord layout started to feel a bit outdated — so I decided to give it a refresh.

 The goal of this project is to **update OldCord to better resemble the Discord UI that was just retired**, keeping the structure of the older layout while modernizing it to look more like the recent version that many users were familiar with.